Mass spectrometry: History

 In 1886, Eugen Goldstein observed rays in gas discharges under low pressure that traveled away from the anode and through channels in a perforated cathode, opposite to the direction of negatively charged cathode rays (which travel from cathode to anode).
 Goldstein called these positively charged anode rays "Kanalstrahlen"; the standard translation of this term into English is "canal rays".
 Wilhelm Wien found that strong electric or magnetic fields deflected the canal rays and, in 1899, constructed a device with perpendicular electric and magnetic fields that separated the positive rays according to their charge-to-mass ratio (Q/m).
 Wien found that the charge-to-mass ratio depended on the nature of the gas in the discharge tube.
 English scientist J. J. Thomson later improved on the work of Wien by reducing the pressure to create the mass spectrograph.

 Calutron mass spectrometers were used in the Manhattan Project for uranium enrichment.

 The word spectrograph had become part of the international scientific vocabulary by 1884.
 Early spectrometry devices that measured the mass-to-charge ratio of ions were called mass spectrographs which consisted of instruments that recorded a spectrum of mass values on a photographic plate.
 A mass spectroscope is similar to a mass spectrograph except that the beam of ions is directed onto a phosphor screen.
 A mass spectroscope configuration was used in early instruments when it was desired that the effects of adjustments be quickly observed.
 Once the instrument was properly adjusted, a photographic plate was inserted and exposed.
 The term mass spectroscope continued to be used even though the direct illumination of a phosphor screen was replaced by indirect measurements with an oscilloscope.
 The use of the term mass spectroscopy is now discouraged due to the possibility of confusion with light spectroscopy.
 Mass spectrometry is often abbreviated as mass-spec or simply as MS.

 Modern techniques of mass spectrometry were devised by Arthur Jeffrey Dempster and F.W.
 Aston in 1918 and 1919 respectively.

 Sector mass spectrometers known as calutrons were developed by Ernest O. Lawrence and used for separating the isotopes of uranium during the Manhattan Project.
 Calutron mass spectrometers were used for uranium enrichment at the Oak Ridge, Tennessee Y-12 plant established during World War II.

 In 1989, half of the Nobel Prize in Physics was awarded to Hans Dehmelt and Wolfgang Paul for the development of the ion trap technique in the 1950s and 1960s.

-In 2002, the Nobel Prize in Chemistry was awarded to John Bennett Fenn for the development of electrospray ionization (ESI) and Koichi Tanaka for the development of soft laser desorption (SLD) and their application to the ionization of biological macromolecules, especially proteins.
+In 2002, the Nobel Prize in Chemistry was awarded to John Bennett Fenn for the development of electrospray ionization (ESI) and Koichi Tanaka for the development of soft laser desorption and their application to the ionization of biological macromolecules, especially proteins.